Português do Brasil •

 - Visual Editor - Checking this box Disables the visual editor when writing, and uses the plain HTML editor.

 - Admin Color Scheme - Check this radio button next to the color scheme desired for the Administration Screens.
+The left two colors are menu background colors and the right two are roll-over colors.

 - Keyboard Shortcuts - Checking this box Enables keyboard shortcuts for comment moderation.
 Keyboard shortcuts are designed to allow you to rapidly navigate and perform actions on comments.
 The Keyboard Shortcuts article describes the various shortcuts in detail.